aaron-grau/curic/react/projects/pokedex/README.md

 [**Live Demo!**](http://aa-pokedex.herokuapp.com/)

 In this project, we'll write an app to manage your `Pokemon` and their `Toys`.
-Check out the live version [here](http://aa-pokedex.herokuapp.com).

-We've already setup migrations/models/controllers/views for you to start with in the skeleton provided in this folder.  **Set things up with a `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).
+We've already setup a Rails backend with migrations/models/controllers/views for you to start with in the skeleton.  **Set things up with a `bundle install`, then `rake db:setup` (short for `rake db:create db:migrate db:seed`).